Visiting artist to the Herbarium

 After mating, the female carves out slits in the bark of trees then lays eggs in them.
 When the eggs hatch, the nymphs drop the the ground where they burrow into the soil, where they stay for years.

-It is not known why the breeding cycle revolves around prime numbers.
+It is not known why the breeding cycle often revolves around prime numbers.
 One theory is that it is harder for a natural predator to predict the cicada’s emergence through such irregular timing.
 The cicadas also all emerge at the same time.
 This is also thought to be a evolutionary advantage against predators, as thousands of cicadas emerging at once makes it harder for predators to eat them all.

 Manchester Museum has quite a large collection of cicadas, most of which were collected by Herbert Stevens, a tea planter who lived in India.
 I’ve finished documenting the entire collection, along with the Fulgoridae (lantern bugs) Stevens also collected.